Hanover, Massachusetts: History

 The Stetson House is also located in Hanover Center.
 Hanover Center is listed in the National Register of Historic Places as Hanover Center Historic District.
 The Four Corners area is where William Barstow's Two Oaks shipyard was.
 In the Southwest corner of the town, there was an anchor forge on Forge Pond, the rest of the area evolved into an industrial park that produced fireworks and ammunition that was controlled by the Pilgrim Ordnance Works.
 The Northeast served as a business sector for the town with much of Route 53 being enclosed with many shops, stores, restaurants, grocery stores, and outlets.
-The Cardinal Cushing Centers is also in the National Register of Historic Places, which is located at Hanover Center.
+The Cardinal Cushing Centers is also in the National Register of Historic Places, which is located at Hanover Four Corners.
+Richard Cushing is buried at the Portiuncula Chapel there, as Cardinal Cushing was the presiding minister during the funeral and burial of President John F. Kennedy.
 One of the oldest Boy Scouts troops in the United States was founded and is still active today in Hanover, Troop 1.

 Hanover had several smaller shipyards during its development, however, the more prominent ones such as Barstow's Two Oaks shipyard and Lower Yards were better documented.
 Others such as Clarks Yard, Kingman Yard, and Wing Yard, and a shipyard that was owned by the family of Thatcher Magoun, also helped Hanover during its early development.
 The ships would sail down the North River and would bring pork, fish, beef, and oil, and would return with spices, rum, and sugar.
 At the height of the shipbuilding boom of 1812, it has been said that every Saturday night one would see at most 400 workers at the shipyards.
 Today, Hanover's shipyards are marked in the Four Corners area of the town, making it a point of interest.

 Geography

 According to the United States Census Bureau, the town has a total area of 15.7 sqmi, of which 15.6 sqmi is land and 0.1 sqmi, or 0.70%, is water.
-Hanover is the 240th town in terms of size in Massachusetts.
+Hanover is the 240th town of 351 in the Commonwealth in terms of size.
 Hanover is considered to be a part of the South Shore of Massachusetts.
 It is bordered by Norwell to the north and east, Pembroke and Hanson to the south, and Rockland to the west and northwest.
 Hanover is approximately 10 mi east of Brockton and 20 mi southeast of Boston.